University of the Rockies

 Highest Paying Job

-The highest paying jobs for people who hold a degree in one of the 5 most specialized majors at University of the Rockies are Surgeons, Diagnostic medical sonographers, Podiatrists, Cardiovascular technologists and technicians, and Media and communication workers, all other
+The highest paying jobs for people who hold a degree in one of the 5 most specialized majors at University of the Rockies are Surgeons, Cardiovascular technologists and technicians, Geoscientists and hydrologists, except geographers, Nuclear medicine technologists and medical dosimetrists, and Physicians

 The most specialized majors at University of the Rockies are Psychology (75 degrees awarded), Public Administration and Social Service (29 degrees), Business (146 degrees), Human Sciences (3 degrees), and Education (15 degrees) (as of 2017).